AlirezaAbd-dev/Admin-Panel-Dashboard/README.md

 Then write `~ npm run dev` and then enter

-Congratulations ,now you can add a contact and manage it.
+Congratulations ,now you use the dashboard to manage your website.